Stuff (Holly McNarland album)

-Stuff is the debut studio album by Canadian singer-songwriter Holly McNarland, released in Canada on June 24, 1997 by Universal.
-The album was released in the United States on October 7, 1997.
-The album includes the singles "Elmo", "Coward" and the hit single "Numb".
-The album was certified Platinum in Canada, and is McNarland's best-selling album to date.
+Stuff is the debut studio album by Canadian singer-songwriter Holly McNarland.
+It was first released in Canada on June 24, 1997, by Universal, then being released in the United States later that year.
+It includes the singles "Elmo", "Coward" and the hit single "Numb".
+During 1998, the album was certified Platinum in Canada, and is McNarland's best-selling album to date.